zukunft/zukunft.com/docs/code_functions_all.md

     \-- assign_phr_ulst_direct - section for function assign_phr_ulst_direct not yet defined that it should be assign in /formula/formula.php
     \-- load_phrases_related - section for function load_phrases_related is expected to be load in /formula/formula.php
     \-- load_latex_terms - section for function load_latex_terms is expected to be load in /formula/formula.php
+    \-- load_changes_related - section for function load_changes_related is expected to be load in /formula/formula.php
+    \-- load_views_related - section for function load_views_related is expected to be load in /formula/formula.php
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /formula/formula.php
     \-- api_json_array - section for function api_json_array is expected to be api in /formula/formula.php
     \-- assign_phr_glst - section for function assign_phr_glst not yet defined that it should be assign in /formula/formula.php